RaphaelTarita/skullgame-server/README.md

 client.
 You can find the [repository on GitHub](https://github.com/RaphaelTarita/skullgame-common) as well, but there are no published packages of it, which means you have to build it yourself.

-Another important thing to note is that the server expects a `config` directory in the same folder as it is run in.
+Another important thing to note is that the server expects a `server-config` directory in the same folder as it is run in.
 This directory has to contain the following files:

-- `/certs/jwks.json`: JWK Set, see 'Configuration' for details on how to generate
+- `certs/jwks.json`: JWK Set, see 'Configuration' for details on how to generate
 - `config.json`: general-purpose configurations for the server, see 'Configuration' for detailed info
 - `id_rsa`: Matching private key to `jwks.json`.